Junior Adams

-Alton Johnson Adams Jr. (born October 20, 1979) is an American football coach and former player who is currently the co-offensive coordinator for the Oregon Ducks.
-He previously served as wide receivers coach for the Washington Huskies.
+Alton Johnson Adams Jr. (born October 20, 1979) is an American football coach and former player who is currently the wide receivers coach for the Dallas Cowboys.
+He previously served as wide receivers coach and co-offensive coordinator for the Oregon Ducks.

 Early life and education

 Junior Adams was born on October 20, 1979, in Fremont, California.
 After finishing high school as an All-American, Adams first played college football at Oregon State University, but he later transferred and finished his career at Montana State University.
 Adams graduated with a bachelor's degree in sociology.

 Coaching career

 After graduating from Montana State, Adams became the wide receivers coach for the university from 2004 to 2006.
 After two years as a coach for Prosser High School, where he won a state championship in his sole year there, and Chattanooga, Adams became the wide receivers coach for Eastern Washington.
 Following a dominant four-year stint, highlighted by star Cooper Kupp, Adams left Eastern Washington to become a coach at Boise State.
 After being elevated to passing game coordinator at Boise State, Adams became the offensive coordinator for Western Kentucky.
 Adams left Western Kentucky in 2019 to a lower position, wide receivers coach, at Washington.
 Adams would later become offensive coordinator, however, becoming the co-offensive coordinator for Oregon in 2022.

+On February 10, 2025, the Dallas Cowboys hired Adams to serve as their wide receivers coach.